afragen/wp-dependency-installer/README.md

 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A lightweight class to add to WordPress plugins to automatically install required plugin dependencies.
+A lightweight class to add to WordPress plugins or themes to automatically install required plugin dependencies.
 Uses a JSON config file to declare plugin dependencies.

 ## Description